-We are also able to coat medical devices with our technology to prevent the growth of bacteria on the device surface, which is becoming critically important given increasing antibacterial resistance.
-This enables us to micro-coat the BonyPid-1000 bone void filler with a fine matrix layer that entraps a broad spectrum antibiotic.
+We are able to coat medical devices with our technology to prevent surface bacterial colonization, which is becoming critically important given increasing antibacterial resistance.
+This enables us to micro-coat the BonyPid bone void filler with a fine matrix layer that entraps a broad spectrum antibiotic.
 Upon local implantation into bone voids such as the fracture site, spinal treatment area or the joint reconstruction site, the coating releases the antibacterial drug (Doxycycline) at a constant rate for a predetermined period of approximately three to four weeks.
 This prolonged drug release period provides an extended protective environment for the graft that is needed for an effective bone-healing process.

-Dental.
+$\underline{DentaPid}$.
 In 2013, over 12 million dental implant procedures were performed worldwide.
 Of these implants, up to 10-20% develop peri-implantitis during the first five years after implantation, and therefore will suffer from significant bone loss that may lead to implant removal and additional prolonged recovery of the missing bone.
-Reports also show that approximately 4.2 million dental procedures such as sinus lifts, ridge augmentation and expansion surgeries and socket extractions took place in 2013 with the US accounting for approximately 1,4500,000 of them.
-Our BonyPid line is designed to recover significant bone loss around dental implants to prevent the removal of such implants.
-In the other dental applications, our BonyPid line acts as a scaffold to support bone recovery and delivers antibiotics locally over a prolonged period.
-Current treatments of bone loss around dental implants and other maxillofacial bone loss are largely ineffective, and these morbidities often require implant removal and prolonged reconstruction of the bone prior to the implantation of a new implant.
-BonyPid-500 acts as a scaffold to support bone recovery and delivers a local and prolonged delivery of an antibiotic to prevent local development microbial colonization, which subsequently may result in infections and bone resorption.
+DentaPid is designed to recover significant bone loss around dental implants to prevent the removal of such implants.
+Current treatments of bone loss around dental implants are largely ineffective, and these morbidities often require implant removal and prolonged reconstruction of the bone prior to the implantation of a new implant.
+DentaPid acts as a scaffold to support bone recovery and delivers a local and prolonged delivery of an antibiotic to prevent local development of device-related biofilms, subsequent infection and bone absorption.
 Expected outcomes are to reduce implant procedure costs and to prevent prolonged and painful dental procedures.

-We have entered into commercial understandings with MIS Dental Implants Ltd. (MIS) for the distribution and sale of BonyPid-500 for the indication of peri-implantitis.
+We have entered into commercial understandings with MIS Dental Implants Ltd. (MIS) for the exclusive distribution and sale of DentaPid for peri-implantitis.
 MIS, which is reported to hold approximately 6% of the global implant market, has undertaken to pay PolyPid a milestone-based license fee, as well as an ongoing revenue stream based on future sales.